 Pay-TV average monthly revenue per subscriber ("Pay-TV ARPU").
 We are not aware of any uniform standards for calculating ARPU and believe presentations of ARPU may not be calculated consistently by other companies in the same or similar businesses.
 We calculate Pay-TV average monthly revenue per Pay-TV subscriber, or Pay-TV ARPU, by dividing average monthly "Subscriber-related revenue," excluding revenue from broadband services, for the period by our average number of Pay-TV subscribers for the period.
 The average number of Pay-TV subscribers is calculated for the period by adding the average number of Pay-TV subscribers for each month and dividing by the number of months in the period.
-The average number of Pay-TV subscribers for each month is calculated by adding the beginning and ending Pay-TV subscribers for the month and dividing by two.
+The average number of Pay-TV subscribers for each month and dividing by the number of months in the period.
+The average number of Pay-TV subscribers for each month and dividing by the number of months in the period.
+The average number of Pay-TV subscribers for each month and ending Pay-TV subscribers for the month and dividing by two.